Happy But Never Satisfied – Motivational or Misleading?

-That’s not me being unsatisfied – it’s me wanted to have a greater influence on the world around me.
+That’s not me being unsatisfied – it’s me wanting to have a greater influence on the world around me.

 For example, if I crossed paths with a homeless person, gave them a meal that they were unable to obtain themselves, connected with them and was influenced by the difference it made in their day – I might want to feed two homeless people the next day – yet still be fully satisfied that I was able to help the one on the first day.

-The danger in the thought of it never being enough (never satisfied) – is that your mission can quickly become overwhelming and lead to burn-out and ultimately inaction – the worst choice of all.
+The danger in the thought of it never being enough (never satisfied) – is that your mission can quickly become overwhelming which can lead to burn-out and ultimately, inaction – the worst choice of all.